 Mike's vanishing was slower than all that - on one ep, when it seemed Steve might end up in a circumstance where he couldn't have them around, the younger boys discussed possibly living with Mike.
 As to Ernie in that later sequence, it could be a nod to his adoption, or it could be a way of saying, 'If the older Chip doesn't recall their mother, then Ernie has no chance at all'.
 No one ever states that Bub/Mike/the adoption never happened.
 They just avoid all instances in which it might be brought up, to the point where certain Bub flashbacks now have Uncle Charlie edited in.

-Mystery Science Theater 3000: The actor who played Dr. Erhardt left the show after the first broadcast season over creative differences.
+Mystery Science Theater 3000: The actor who played Dr. Erhardt left the show after the first nationally broadcast season over creative differences.
 His disappearance was simply explained with his replacement, TV's Frank, holding up a milk carton and stating "He's missing."
-His disappearance was the butt of a joke in Earth vs. The Spider, when a policeman who looked similar to the missing Erhardt was eaten by the titular spider.
+His disappearance was the butt of a joke in Earth vs. the Spider, when a policeman who looked similar to the missing Erhardt was eaten by the titular spider.
 Joel and the Bots joked that this was the true fate of their former captor.

 Naturally Sadie: Tad, a friend of Ron Yuma and Rain is a recurring character during season 1; he's never seen or heard from after the Re Tool.